Dubnium32x/Presto-Framework/README.md

 *   Each row in the CSV corresponds to a row of tiles in the game world.
 *   Each comma-separated value in a row represents a tile ID.
 *   A `-1` or an empty value typically signifies an empty tile.
 Other integer values correspond to specific tile types defined in your tileset and game logic.

-*   A "0" is usually where Sonic or a character will spawn.
+    *   Alternatively, a `0` is usually where Sonic or a character will spawn.

 Make sure your tilesets are correctly referenced and that the tile IDs in your CSV files match the intended tiles.